ecscstatsconsulting/morphemes/README.md

 <h3 align="center">morphemes</h3>

   <p align="center">
-    A practical Python Library for identifying morphemes.
+    A practical Python Library for identifying morphemes in the english language.
     <br />
     <a href="https://github.com/ecscstatsconsulting/morphemes"><strong>Explore the docs »</strong></a>
     <br />